 A kayak's symmetry makes it easy for anyone to paddle.
 However, there are strokes, skills, maneuvers, and safety procedures that might not be as easy to learn on your own.

 For paddling sessions, please wear clothing and shoes appropriate for the water temperatures.
 Avoid cotton clothing – no blue jeans or hooded sweatshirts.
 Expect to get wet and to continue paddling.
 Bring a complete change of clothes for afterwards.
 Apply sunscreen, and you may need a hat, glasses' strap, rain gear, and insect protection.
 Bring water and an energy bar.
-Additionally, you'll want a boat, paddle, life jacket and for some sessions a wetsuit and sprayjacket, drysuit, spray skirt, or helmet.
+Additionally, you'll want a boat, paddle, life jacket and for some sessions a wetsuit and sprayjacket, drysuit, helmet, or dog.
+Provide your own gear or contact Pilgrim Paddles.

 Schedule a session by contacting Jeff@PilgrimPaddles.com.